steebchen/prisma-client-go/docs/pages/docs/getting-started/cli.md

 # create a prisma schema from your existing database
 go run github.com/steebchen/prisma-client-go db pull

-# for production use, create a migration locally
+# for development use, create a migration locally
 go run github.com/steebchen/prisma-client-go migrate dev

 # sync your production database with your migrations